Safe and Sophie Germain primes

 In number theory, a prime number p is a Sophie Germain prime if 2p + 1 is also prime.
 The number 2p + 1 associated with a Sophie Germain prime is called a safe prime.
 For example, 11 is a Sophie Germain prime and 2 × 11 + 1 = 23 is its associated safe prime.
+Sophie Germain primes and safe primes have applications in public key cryptography and primality testing.
+It has been conjectured that there are infinitely many Sophie Germain primes, but this remains unproven.

-Sophie Germain primes are named after French mathematician Sophie Germain, who used them in her investigations of Fermat's Last Theorem.
-One attempt by Germain to prove Fermat’s Last Theorem was to let p be a prime number of the form 8k + 7 and to let n = p – 1.
+Sophie Germain primes are named after the French mathematician Sophie Germain, who used them in her investigations of Fermat's Last Theorem.
+One attempt by Germain to prove Fermat's Last Theorem was to let p be a prime number of the form 8k + 7 and to let n = p – 1.
 In this case, $x^n + y^n = z^n$ is unsolvable.
-Germain’s proof, however, remained unfinished.
+Germain's proof, however, remained unfinished.
 Through her attempts to solve Fermat's Last Theorem, Germain developed a result now known as Germain's Theorem which states that if p is an odd prime and 2p + 1 is also prime, then p must divide x, y, or z.
 Otherwise, $x^n + y^n \neq z^n$.
 This case where p does not divide x, y, or z is called the first case.
-Sophie Germain’s work was the most progress achieved on Fermat’s last theorem at that time.
-Latter work by Kummer and others always divided the problem into first and second cases.
-Sophie Germain primes and safe primes have applications in public key cryptography and primality testing.
-It has been conjectured that there are infinitely many Sophie Germain primes, but this remains unproven.
+Sophie Germain's work was the most progress achieved on Fermat's last theorem at that time.
+Later work by Kummer and others always divided the problem into first and second cases.